Notes

 If asked about the raid:

-- They report that Manx was seized just inside the home.
-They claim it’s “rather poorly inside, a right mess,” and, “doesn’t smell right at all.”
+- They report seizing Manx just inside, claiming it’s “rather poorly inside, a right mess,” and, “doesn’t smell right at all.”

-- They’re leery, embarrassed, to address the man on the stretcher.
+- They’re embarrassed, leery to address the man on the stretcher—a Constable.

 - If pressed for info, they mention that Manx’s file mentions his association with a large Ragman named Dieter, AKA The Eater.

-- The front door, half a flight of brick stairs up from the sidewalk.
+- Front door half a flight of brick stairs up from the sidewalk.
 Entering here starts the Gang at floor 2.

-- The garden gate, in a short wrong iron fence, leading a few steps down into a small garden.
-Entering here starts the Gang in 1.0, floor 1.
+- Garden gate: A short wrought iron fence leading a few steps down into a small garden.
+Starts the Gang in 1.0, floor 1.

-When the Gang enter the lower floors, it’s not terribly cold inside.
-There’s a moist, rotting heat keeping things slightly above freezing despite the lack of a lit furnace or hearths.
-Upstairs, where the 3rd floor windows are open, it’s cold.
+When entering through the lower floors, note that it is not terribly cold inside, despite the lack of lit furnace or hearths.
+A moist, rotting heat keeps things above freezing.
+Upstairs, with the 3rd floor windows open, it’s cold.

 The townhouse is fitted with modern paraffin lighting but none of the wall dials work.